ijzerbroot/plants/README.md

 # fhorak keyboard layout

-A modification of Dvorak that works better for bigrams like ls (for me at least)
+A modification of Dvorak that works better for bigrams like ls (for me at least).
+Increases comfort for statements that are often done in a hurry.
+Likely at the expense of worse performance on regular text...
+Caveat emptor

 ```
 1234567890[]